Describing Art In Spanish | Spanish Art Vocabulary

 — Me siento… — I feel…

 Basic words and phrases.
-Identify a couple things in the artwork.
-This could be a person, place, object or colors.
+Identify a couple of things in the artwork.
+This could be a person, place, object, or color.
 Another possibility is to identify an action.
 The new words are connected to a visual definition.

-Wide vocabulary and complex sentences and structured writings.
-Describe the artwork, story, message and your opinion in detail.
+Wide vocabulary and complex sentences and structured writing.
+Describe the artwork, story, message, and your opinion in detail.
 Include a variety of vocabulary and sentence structures.
 Possibly write an art critique including details about the artist and the artwork from research and present it to others.

 Examples of Describing Art in Spanish